merkdirwas1/Studienprojekt-TE-3/README.md

 If the distance of the LogMe score of Task A and Taks B is lower or equal of 0.1 then the Task A and B are strong symmetrical.
 If this distance is smaller or equal then 0.5 they are weak symmetrical.

 ## Which impact has the Task size on the LogMe Score
-TODO: what did you do to answer the question
+To anwser this question I looked into the plots of LogMe scores in the different size groups to investigate if there are indicators of how the size affect the Score.
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/newplot(8).png)

 The Figure Shows the Range of the LogMe scores where a Task of one size group is the intermediate task and a Task of an other group is the target Task.
-It shows that there are only small differences if the intermediate Task group is changed and only if the Target Task is another group the range is changing.
+It shows that there are only small differences if the intermediate Task group is changed.
+Only if the Target Task is another group the range is changing.
 It also shows that the most values are under 0 and it shifts to left if the target Task get smaller.
 It also shows that if the Target task is an tiny one the range of the LogMe scores goes up to 1300+.

-TODO: what did you do to answer the question
+To investigate even further I want to look at the spread of the LogMe score.
+The spread is defined as the max-min LogMe scores for each Target Task.
+To investigate of the size of the Target Task have an impact to the Scores I Plot this in correlation with the size of a task.
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/spread-gr%C3%B6%C3%9Fe.png)

-This Figure shows the spread of the LogME score in correlation with the size of a task.
 It shows that the plot converges at 0 and if the size is getting smaller the range of  possible logMe scores is getting larger.
 So larger tasks have a smaller spread than smaller ones.
 This Figure is filtered because some of the Tasks produces LogMe scores over 100 so they compress so it is bad to read.

 ## Which Tasks are often in the Top k intermediate Tasks?
 I want to investigate the top k intermediate tasks over all task to examine if there are specific tasks that occur more often then other.
 For better plots I only show Task which occur more then 300 times in the top k.